 Just listen to this: Morgan Stanley predicts that the house prices will double by 2030, which kind of speaks for itself.

 Singapore’s government has introduced so called subsidized housing through its Housing & Development Board (HDB).
 This kind of real estate is also referred to as public housing.

-As it speaks, these flats are sold at subsidized prices and is a preferred option among young people.
+As it speaks, these flats are sold at subsidized prices and is a preferred option among young people, but also families with children.
 Public flats are only available to Singapore citizens or foreigners that are permanent residents.